-Always take photos of the property before you fully move in.
-They may be needed to clear up any future disputes.
-Make sure to alert your landlord of any damage or issues at the very beginning (in writing) so that these can't be deducted from your deposit refund.
+FACT Always take photos of the property before you fully move in.
+They may be needed to clear up any future

 Keys

 Make sure you have all the relevant keys you'll need for the property, for both the front and back doors, windows and garage (if applicable).